 Next up is a drill set of four (Options A and B) or ten repetitions (Option C) of 67m Drill/Swim, where you do a drill for the first 33m of the repetition and then normal swimming for the next 33m swimming.
 Feel free to use fins whilst doing the drill/swim set.
 Do the drills below once through for Options A and B, and twice through before repeating the Kick On Side drills a third time each side for Option C:

 I wrote an article about swimming drills previously.
 Click here to read and watch it.

-After the KPS set, move onto a set of six (Option A) or eight (Options B and C) repetitions of 50m.
-These are swum with a rest based on your T-Time.
-Each rep is started on two thirds your T-Time plus five seconds.
+After the KPS set, move on to a set of six (Option A) or eight (Options B and C) repetitions of 50m.
+These swim with a rest based on your T-Time.
+Each rep is started on two-thirds of your T-Time plus five seconds.

 If you would like further advice feel free to contact me.

 I am the Head Coach & Director of Qwik Kiwi Coaching.

 I specialise in assisting first-timers and recreational athletes to achieve their sporting goals.
 I can be contacted at email@example.com and 021 348 729.

 Join over 2,800 people who have already signed up to be kept up to date with great workouts and training information in my informative newsletter.